Abdul Hafeez (chemist)

 Abdul Hafeez was a Pakistani weapons scientist and radiochemist.
 Hafeez was one of the early pioneer of Pakistan Ordnance Factories at Wah Cantt who made an extraordinary efforts to build and develop medium and high-tech weapons for Pakistan Armed Forces.
 Hafeez was also a Pan-Islamist and political analyst who had long criticised British imperialism and influence in Muslim world.

 Education and life

 Abdul Hafeez received his intermediate education from Aligarh, British India, attending Aligarh Muslim University where he studied double majors, receiving BSc with honours in Chemistry and Mathematics from there.
 He later completed his MSc in Theoretical Chemistry from there.
 In 1905, he went to Great Britain on a University Scholarship and attended University of Birmingham.
 While at University of Birmingham, he studied and research in the field of Explosive materials and Radiochemisrty.

-However, he irritated the Birmingham University officials when he published his PhD thesis in the name of Afghanistan's Habibullāh Kalakāni.
-The university refused to give him the Doctoral Degree.
-Soon after, Hafeez left Great Britain and moved to Germany where he, then, attended University of Marburg where he was awarded his PhD in Radiochemistry and Explosive Chemistry in 1908.
+Birmingham University officials refused to give him a Doctoral Degree, so Hafeez left Great Britain and moved to Germany where he, then, attended University of Marburg where he was awarded his PhD in Radiochemistry and Explosive Chemistry in 1908.
 He also specialised in weapon technology and explosive materials from there.